 MP3 represented a significant advance — and it all came down to file sizes.
 While it might not sound like much in today’s world of broadband connectivity, reducing song file sizes from 32MB to 3MB proved massive in the mid-1990s.

 At the time, the bitrate of a typical modem was just 28.8k or 56k.
 That meant that a 32MB file would take literally hours to download.
 Significantly smaller hard drives than today also meant you’d struggle to hold much more than an album or two on a typical computer.
 (For example, the Power Mac 7100, which many Apple owners would be using in 1995, came with a hard drive ranging from 250MB to 700MB in size.)

 How MP3 made file sizes smaller

 The genius of MP3 was finding a way to encode data to reduce the file size of an audio track, without sounding noticeably worse than uncompressed audio.
-The format used inexact approximations and partial data discarding to work its
+The format used inexact approximations and partial data discarding to work its magic.

 It didn’t take long before portable MP3 players started popping up.
 However, it wasn’t until October 2001, after Steve Jobs returned to Apple and took over as CEO, that the iPod arrived on the scene.
 With more capacity for holding MP3s than rival products, and iTunes for easy media management, the device put Apple on the path to its current status as a technological powerhouse.